sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/basics.md

 # Snowflake - Basic Jupyter Notebook Setup

+## Objective:
-Lets start with the basics by getting data from snowflake into our local jupyter notebook.
+Getting data from snowflake into our local jupyter notebook.

 ### Installing Jupyter Notebook
 The fastest way I get jupyter notebooks up and running is by installing [VsCode](https://code.visualstudio.com/) and then creating a new file with the extension ".ipynb".